waleedlugod/TangoCast/README.md

 **NOTE:** Try not to change the port from 5432, errors may occur if it is otherwise for some reason.
 But feel free to change if it works.

 **NOTE:** When creating a local user for your database, follow [this workflow](https://stackoverflow.com/a/75876944).

+**NOTE:** In order for Django to create a test db, make sure to give ur user permissions to create a db via [this command](https://stackoverflow.com/a/14186439)

+**NOTE:** Remember to change the contents of your .env file to fit your database user.

+## Running

+1. Go to the backend folder and run `python manage.py runserver` to start the backend server at <http://localhost:8000>
+2. Go to the frontend folder and run `npm run dev` to start the frontend server at <http://localhost:5173>

+**NOTE:** Handle migrations first before starting the backend server by running `python manage.py makemigrations` and `python manage.py migrate` first.